ycsnester/Hack-asm/README.md

 6.run clisp *path*/asm_compiler.lisp.

 7.then you get hack file in /home/hack/hack.

-8. if you find NIL in hack file,you may typed the wrong asm code.
+8.if you find NIL in hack file,you may typed the wrong asm code.
 For more infomations,

 please see the excellent book <The Elements of Computing Systems>